-The Interview button directs the main air flow to the windshield for faster defrosting.
+The the button directs the main air flow to the windshield for faster defrosting.
 It also overrides any MODE selection you may have made.

-When you select (), the A/C turns on automatically and the system selects Fresh Air mode.
+When you select turns on automatically and the system selects Fresh Air mode.
 For faster defrosting, manually set the fan speed to high.
 You can also increase air flow to the windshield by closing the side vents in the dashboard.

-When you turn off f by pressing the button again, the system returns to its former settings.
+When you turn off by pressing the button again, the system returns to its former settings.

-Rear Window Defogger Button

-This button turns the rear window defogger on and off (see page 65).
+Rear Window Defogger Button This button turns the rear window defogger on and off (see page 67).